High Blood Pressure Causes

 In the UK, as well as in many other countries, hypertension remains under-diagnosed.
-Tens of thousands of people are at risk and unaware their condition until they eventually suffer from complications - such as stroke, heart attack or impotence.
+Tens of thousands of people are at risk and unaware of their condition until they eventually suffer from complications, such as stroke, heart attack or impotence.

 30-35% of men aged over 40-45 suffer from high blood pressure and around 25% of women the same age have hypertension.
 About half of British people aged over 65 have hypertension.
 In people over the age of 75, high blood pressure affects 75% of men and 65% of women.

 The threshold that determines who has hypertension and who hasn’t, is a blood pressure reading equal to or over 140/90 (140 over 90).
 The higher the blood pressure is, the greater the risk of developing other serious conditions.

 The lack of treatment and screening of high blood pressure means that too many people in the UK suffer from this preventable disease.
 Thousands of lives could be saved every year if people age over 50 had their blood pressure checked regularly.

 Measuring blood pressure

 You need to understand what causes high blood pressure to realise whether you are part of the population at risk or not.